andygott/ResponsiveJS/README.md

 If this is `true`, the callback will only be fired once and then the listener will be detached.

-See the below example for conditionally loading content for a use case.
+For an example use case, see the below example for conditionally loading content.

 ## The fire() Method